 - Words are separated by a hyphen and not underscore.

-- Removing the date allows you to present your content as if it was fresh.
+- Removing the date allows you to present your content as if it were fresh.
 In other words, if you wrote a post a year ago and somebody landed on it today, they would get the sense that it was new and relevant.

-Some choose a variation on the above theme, but include the PostID and the entire post title.
+Some choose a variation on the above theme but include the PostID and the entire post title.
 This is what Search Engine Land does.
 For example:

 Why do they do it this way?
 Two reasons.
 The first is that the longer URL allows for more keyword opportunities.
 There is no penalty for your URL being long as long as it is separated by hyphens.

 The other reason is that one of the technical requirements to have a multi-author blog indexed in Google News is for it to have a unique number.
-You can use a Google News site map to get around this, however.
+You can use Google News site map to get around this, however.

-This is why if you searched for that particular Search Engine Land article you would see this in your search:
+This is why if you searched for that particular Search Engine Land article, you would see this in your search: